kasym-r/kasym-r/README.md

 ## :man_technologist: About me:

 I'm Kasym from Kygryzstan, and I'm really passionate about coding and creating beautiful and multifunctional websites with responsive design.
-I have an experience in creating various landing pages, e-commerce websites, etc. (with responsive design ofc.)
+I have an experience in creating various landing pages, e-commerce websites, etc. (with responsive design ofc.).
+Additionally, I have some background in working with css preprocessors like SASS and css frameworks like Tailwind.
+I also created websited using React via using Next.js or TypeScript as well.
+Always glad to execute your queries.

 ---